|The Public Paperfolding History Project

 should be added.
 Thank you.

-In this essentially similar Dutch propaganda fold-in, dating from around the time of the first world war, a picture of four pigs folds in to reveal a fifth, who, in this case, is Kaiser William 2, Emperor of Germany.
+In this essentially similar Dutch propaganda fold-in, dating from around the time of the first world war, a picture of four pigs folds in to reveal a fifth, who, in this case, is Kaiser William 2, Emperor of Germany, who can be identified from the shape of his mustache..
 (Information from Juan Gimeno)

 In his article 'The Vilification of Enemy Leadership in WWII' (available at http://www.psywarrior.com/AxisLeadersMonsters.html) Herbert A. Friedman states 'For many years prior to WWII various venders made and sold puzzles to children.
 These puzzles had a number of different pictures on the front, and when folded in a special complex way depicted a hidden picture of an old man, or sometimes a political leader, sports figure or movie star.'
 I have been unable to verify this statement from other sources.